sourcegraph/about/blogposts/announcing-sourcegraph-3.3.md

 Define add/exclude lists in external services instead of enabling/disabling.

 **[🧯 Jump to Sentry issue from your code](#new-sentry-integration-with-the-sentry-sourcegraph-extension)**<br/>
-Error and exception handling code, annotated with Sentry links.
+Your error and exception handling code, annotated with Sentry links.

 **[🔌 Bitbucket Server integration](#bitbucket-server-integration)**<br />
 Better PR code reviews on Bitbucket Server with hover tool-tips and "go to definition".